JFK (film): Casting

-Trying to cast the role of Garrison, Stone sent copies of the script to Costner, Mel Gibson, and Harrison Ford.
+Trying to cast the role of Garrison, Stone sent copies of the script to Kevin Costner, Mel Gibson, and Harrison Ford.
 Initially, Costner turned Stone down.
-However, the actor's agent, Michael Ovitz, was a big fan of the project and helped Stone convince the actor to take the role.
+However, Costner's agent, Michael Ovitz, was a big fan of the project and helped Stone convince Costner to take the role.
 Before accepting the role, Costner conducted extensive research on Garrison, including meeting the man and his enemies.
 Two months after finally signing on to play Garrison in January 1991, his film Dances with Wolves won seven Academy Awards and so his presence greatly enhanced JFK's bankability in the studio's eyes.

 Tommy Lee Jones was originally considered for another role that was ultimately cut from the film and Stone then decided to cast him as Shaw.
 In preparation for the film, Jones interviewed Garrison on three different occasions and talked to others who had worked with Shaw and knew him.

-Stone originally wanted James Woods to play David Ferrie, but Woods wanted to play Garrison.
-Stone also approached Willem Dafoe and John Malkovich, who both turned down the role.
+Stone originally wanted James Woods to play David Ferrie, but Woods turned it down.
+Stone also approached Willem Dafoe and John Malkovich, who both also turned down the role.

-Stone considered Marlon Brando for the role of Mr. X.
+Stone considered Marlon Brando for the role of Mr. X, which eventually went to Donald Sutherland.

 According to Gary Oldman, very little was written about Oswald in the script.
 Stone gave him several plane tickets, a list of contacts, and told him to do his own research.
 Oldman met with Oswald's wife, Marina, and her two daughters to prepare for the role.
 Beata Poźniak studied 26 volumes of the Warren Report and spent time living with Marina Oswald.
 Since the script contained few lines for the Oswalds, Poźniak interviewed acquaintances of the Oswalds in order to improvise her scenes with Gary Oldman.

 Many actors were willing to waive their normal fees because of the nature of the project and to lend their support.
 Martin Sheen provided the opening narration.
 Jim Garrison played Chief Justice Earl Warren, during the scene in which he questions Jack Ruby in a Dallas jail and in a TV appearance.
 Assassination witness Beverly Oliver, who claims to be the "Babushka Lady" seen in the Zapruder film, also appeared in a cameo in Ruby's club.
 Sean Stone, Oliver Stone's son, plays Garrison's oldest son Jasper.
 Perry Russo, one of the sources for the fictional character Willie O'Keefe, appeared in a cameo as an angry bar patron who says Oswald should get a medal for shooting Kennedy.